The Upgraded Croft Epoch Elite Pre-amplifier - Review 2016

 At the start, it was still pretty much in stock form and I could see that it had enough room inside it to update a few things which would deliver real benefits.
 Internal space is something the new models don't have.

-From what my friend had done to his Charisma X, there were a few things to get done to which, collectively would yield a massive, positive upgrade in the sound.
+From what my friend had done to his Charisma X, there were a few things to get done which, collectively, would yield a massive, positive upgrade in the sound.

 1. Introducing Obligato SCR caps on the valve stage